 We value complaints and use information from them to help us improve.

 The Scottish Environment Protection Agency (SEPA) is committed to providing high-quality customer services.
 We value service level complaints and use information from them to help us improve our level of service provided.

 SEPA defines a service complaint as being:

 'An expression of dissatisfaction by one or more members of the public about SEPA’s action or lack of action, or, about the standard of service provided by or on behalf of the SEPA.'

 SEPA’s Complaints Handling Procedure is in accordance with the requirements of the Model Complaints Handling Procedure published by the Scottish Public Services Ombudsman (SPSO).

-This page describes our complaints procedure, how to make a complaint and tells you what you can expect from us.
+This page describes our complaints procedure, how to make a service level complaint and tells you what you can expect from us.

 Further detail is contained in our Complaints Handling Procedure – A Guide for Customers leaflet.